DSC-SPIDAL/harp/website/content/docs/harpdaal/kmeans.md

 ## Implementation of Harp-DAAL-Kmeans

-Harp-DAAL-Kmeans is built upon Harp's original K-means parallel implementation, where it uses a regroup-allgather pattern to synchronize model data, i.e. centroids, among each mapper.
+Harp-DAAL-Kmeans is built upon Harp's original K-means parallel implementation, where it uses a [regroup](https://dsc-spidal.github.io/harp/docs/communications/regroup/) and another [allgather](https://dsc-spidal.github.io/harp/docs/communications/allgather/) to synchronize model data, i.e. centroids, among each mapper.
 The difference between original Harp-Kmeans and Harp-DAAL-Kmeans is their local computation kernel.
 Harp-DAAL-Kmeans uses DAAL's K-means kernel, where the computation of point-centroid distance is transformed into BLAS-level 3 matrix-matrix operations.
 This replacement significantly improves the computation intensity of the local computation, generating highly vectorized codes when compared to original Harp-Kmeans.